Techtonica/curriculum/github-code-storage/github-storage.md

 ### Independent Practice

 Techtonica staff will assign pairs.
-With your pair, go through the demonstration in the video walkthrough with a new project (not the one you started in the "Git & Version Control" lesson).
+With your pair, go through the demonstration in the video walkthrough with a new project (not the one you started in the [Git & Version Control](https://github.com/Techtonica/curriculum/blob/master/git-version-control/git-version-control.md) lesson).

 ### Group Practice